 On this trip we enjoy hiking on some of the most spectacular trails in the Canadian Rockies.
 The trails are well maintained; some are fairly smooth.
 Others may be quite rocky, steep (both up and down) and contain scree.
 There will also be time to explore the town of Banff one afternoon.

-On the first and last nights of the trip, we will stay at hotel near the Calgary airport (YYC) with a free airport shuttle.
+On the first and last nights of the trip, we will stay at hotel near the Calgary airport (YYC).

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.